Bankruptcy lawyer Hawaii

-David W. Cain has over twenty years of experience in bankruptcy law and bankruptcy litigation.
-With thousands of bankruptcy case filings in Hawaii, Maui, and Massachusetts, we have the experience that your situation deserves.
+David W. Cain has over twenty years of experience in bankruptcy Maui law and litigation.
+After filing thousands of cases of bankruptcy in Maui, Hawaii, and Massachusetts, we have the experience that your situation deserves.

-United States bankruptcy laws are intended to give debtors a new financial beginning by relieving most of their debts, under Chapter 7 bankruptcy; or giving them the opportunity, under the oversight of a bankruptcy trustee, to develop a payment plan under Chapter 13 bankruptcy.
-We know Hawaii Bankruptcy Court!
+United States bankruptcy laws are intended to give debtors a new financial beginning by relieving most of their debts, under Chapter 7; or giving them the opportunity, under the oversight of a bankruptcy trustee, to develop a payment plan under Chapter 13.
+We have many years dealing with a variety of cases and understand the Hawaii Court System very well.

 Chapter 7 is referred to as the “liquidation bankruptcy.”
 Following a discharge, most unsecured debt is forgiven and no payment is made to creditors.
 This is also the form of bankruptcy where assets can be liquidated.
 It is extremely important to tell your attorney about all your assets to avoid an unintended result of liquidation.